RAF Leeming

-Royal Air Force Leeming or RAF Leeming is a Royal Air Force (RAF) station located near Leeming, North Yorkshire, England.
+Royal Air Force Leeming or more simply RAF Leeming is a Royal Air Force station located near Leeming, North Yorkshire, England.
 It was opened in 1940 and was jointly used by the RAF and the Royal Canadian Air Force (RCAF).

 Between 1950 and 1991, it operated mostly as a training base with Quick Reaction Force (QRF) Panavia Tornado F3 fighters based there in the latter stages of the Cold War and into the early 21st century.
 Since 2006, it has become the home of the deployable RAF communications cadre (No. 90 Signals Unit RAF) and the home of No. 135 Expeditionary Air Wing.

 History

 The area at the extreme western edge of the base was used in the 1930s by local flying enthusiasts.
 It took the name of Londonderry Aerodrome as it was closest to the hamlet of Londonderry in North Yorkshire.
-In the late 1930s, the Royal Air Force bought up the aerodrome and most of the surrounding land to convert it into an RAF airfield, which became known as Royal Air Force Leeming.
+In the late 1930s, the Royal Air Force bought the aerodrome and most of the surrounding land to convert it into an RAF airfield, which became known as Royal Air Force Leeming.
 Part of the buildup of the base included building a decoy airfield at Burneston, some 4 mi to the south.

 1940s

 The station opened in June 1940 as a bomber station during the Second World War.
 In 1943 the station was assigned to No. 6 Group Royal Canadian Air Force (RCAF) with a sub-station at RAF Skipton-on-Swale.
 The main aircraft operated were Handley Page Halifax bombers.

-A detachment of No. 219 Squadron RAF used the airfield between 4 October 1939 and 12 October 1940 when the main section of the squadron was at RAF Catterick flying the Bristol Blenheim IF.
+A detachment of No. 219 (Mysore) Squadron RAF used the airfield between 4 October 1939 and 12 October 1940 when the main section of the squadron was at RAF Catterick flying the Bristol Blenheim IF.